 Castles always evoke myriad feelings.

-Historical epoch or romance, there is still those deeply seated feelings that create sweet pictures in mind.
+In the historical epoch or romance, there are still those deeply seated feelings that create sweet pictures in mind.

 So, was this one of the reasons why Disney studios chose such an image?